Demolition Man (film): Development

-The film began with John Spartan being taken out of cryogenic freeze in the future of 2032, until Fred Dekker did uncredited rewrites on the script, adding the Los Angeles 1996 prologue, to showcase Spartan and Phoenix in their natural environment, and make the differences of the future more striking.
+The film began with Spartan being taken out of cryogenic freeze in the future of 2032, until Fred Dekker did uncredited rewrites on the script, adding the Los Angeles 1996 prologue, to showcase Spartan and Simon Phoenix in their natural environment and make the differences of the future more striking.
 Dekker explained "If you don't show Kansas, Oz isn't all that special."
 Jonathan Lemkin also did uncredited rewrites on the film.
 Steven de Souza read the script but was unavailable to commit to rewrites.
 De Souza recommended setting the film in the more distant future to make the culture clash more plausible.
-Producers rejected his suggestion because they wanted to keep the subplot of Spartan finding his daughter, but ultimately that subplot was cut from the film.
+Producers rejected his suggestion because they wanted to keep the subplot of Spartan finding his daughter Kate but ultimately that subplot was cut from the film.
 The script had been in development for six years before filming finally began.

-Director Marco Brambilla had a background in shooting big-budget TV commercials, and this was his first feature film.
+Director Marco Brambilla had a background in shooting big-budget TV commercials and this was his first feature film.
 Brambilla was working to make Richie Rich, starring Macaulay Culkin, but they could not get the budget they needed.
-Instead David Fincher recommended Brambilla to Joel Silver as director for Demolition Man.
-Steven Seagal had originally been attached as leading actor, and Jean-Claude Van Damme had been offered the part of the villain.
-Brambilla met Stallone a few days after getting attached to the project and started re-writing the script with Daniel Waters.
+Instead David Fincher recommended Brambilla to producer Joel Silver as director for Demolition Man.
+Steven Seagal had originally been attached as leading actor and Jean-Claude Van Damme had been offered the part of the villain Phoenix.
+Brambilla met Sylvester Stallone a few days after getting attached to the project and started re-writing the script with Daniel Waters.
 The film went into production approximately eight months after that.
-Producer Joel Silver was able to get highly experienced crew for the film, including editor Stuart Baird and cinematographer Alex Thomson.
-Brambilla brought costumer Bob Ringwood to the project because of his work on Dune (1984), and wanted Alex Thomson because of his work on Alien 3 (1992).
+Silver was able to get highly experienced crew for the film, including editor Stuart Baird and cinematographer Alex Thomson.
+Brambilla brought costumer Bob Ringwood to the project because of his work on Dune (1984) and wanted Thomson because of his work on Alien 3 (1992).